iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 Note: The name of the Services is important as will allow to address Hornet Nodes by DNS name *within the cluster*.
 For instance, if you want to peer a Hornet Node within the cluster you can refer to it with the name of its bound Service, for instance, `hornet-0`.

 * An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) controller intended to expose the load-balanced Hornet REST API endpoint outside the cluster, under the `/api` path.
-For convenience also the dashboard corresponding to the first Hornet in the Statefulset is also exposed through the `/` path.
+For convenience also the dashboard corresponding to the first Hornet in the StatefulSet (`hornet-0`) is also exposed through the `/` path.

 ```sh
 kubectl get ingress -n tangle -o=wide